'I'm tired of always being everyone's problem' - Messi hits back at Griezmann uncle's claims upon Barca return | Goal.com

 The Blaugrana skipper's response comes after both the France striker's uncle and former agent criticised the veteran striker, citing him as the root of all problems at Camp Nou.

-Messi and Barcelona have endured a tempestuous relationship over the past year, ignited by the latter's decline in matters both on and off the field, finishing the 2019-20 campaign empty-handed in search of silverware.
+Messi and Barcelona have endured a tempestuous relationship over the past year, ignited by the club's decline in matters both on and off the field.
+The Blaugrana finished the 2019-20 campaign empty-handed in search of silverware, ending with a humiliating 8-2 loss to Bayern in the Champions League quarter-final.

 A protracted battle over the forward's future saw him unable to secure a release from his contract, leaving him tied to the club for at least one more season, while president Josep Maria Bartomeu and the board of directors resigned in late October following further dissatisfaction from supporters.